Surya namaskars, or sun salutations, have a long history in South Asia, but their place at the heart of modern yoga is more recent.

 The ‘nature cure’

-As a boy Madhavadasji's other pupil, Yogendra (born Maribhai Desai) had suffered a serious bout of typhoid.
-Growing up in cosmopolitan, middle class Bombay (now Mumbai), he took up wrestling and physical training in his teens, gaining the nickname ‘Mr Muscle-man’.
+As a boy, Madhavadasji’s other pupil, Yogendra (born Maribhai Desai) had suffered a serious bout of typhoid.
+Growing up in cosmopolitan, middle-class Bombay, he took up wrestling and physical training in his teens, gaining the nickname ‘Mr Muscle-man’.

 In 1916, after hearing a talk by Madhavadas, and to his father's dismay, he gave up his college studies and went to stay in Madhavadas's ashram.